 - Hypertrophic cardiomyopathy.

-Other risk factors include recreational drug abuse and invasive vascular procedures.
+Other risk factors include recreational drug misuse and invasive vascular procedures.

 The thrombus may be produced either by the invading organism or by valvular trauma (pacing wires, catheters, etc).